-One of the basic decisions is whether to go with a dynamic runtime (“black-box”) or a code generator.
+One of the basic decisions is whether to go with a dynamic run-time (“black-box”) or a code generator.

-Tools such as CodeSmith (my personal favourite), MyGeneration (free) do a good job of letting you write these templates and create the necessary ORM code but require being re-run every time you change the schema.
+Tools such as CodeSmith (my personal favorite), MyGeneration (free) do a good job of letting you write these templates and create the necessary ORM code but require being re-run every time you change the schema.
 During the starting phases of a project this could be quite often and goes against the whole concept of RAD.

 So step in SubSonic and it’s build provider approach.

 The idea here is that you modify your .config file to include the SubSonic build provider and it’s connection string, drop a simple text file in that lists which tables to work with and you’re done.